 Personally, I love the look aesthetically of black glass bottles – I invested in a set and have been really enjoying it!

-Get inspired: choose ultraviolet glass bottles like Ann Marie Gianni
+Get inspired: choose ultraviolet glass bottles like Annmarie Skin Care

-I hope this guide help you create DIY skincare that you enjoy making and using.
+I hope this guide helps you create DIY skincare that you enjoy making and using.

 I recommend that you store your Body Glow Oil in a Pump Bottle.
 Clear glass would be beautiful, to see all the autumn spices infusing inside.